Last Updated on December 18, 2021 by Oddmund Groette

 Is the ADX a good indicator?
 Does the ADX indicator really work?
 Let’s test ADX some trading strategies

-As always, make sure you don’t base your decisions on anything you read on the internet or in a trading book unless it’s tested.
+As always, make sure you don’t base your decisions on anything you read on the internet or in a trading book unless it’s backtested.

-Obviously, the ADX can be used in a zillion ways.
+Obviously, you can build an ADX strategy in a zillion ways.
 Only your own imagination limits the possibilities.